Bay Area BlendEd

 Bay Area Cinema and Filmmaking

-Film, animation and alternative film and video has been a stalwart of Bay Area culture from Muybridge to Silent Film and from Pixar to the Prelinger Archive.
-In this course we will explore the history of the moving image and its cultural impact in the San Francisco Bay Area as well as create our own imaginative responses to the ideas and concepts in the course.
-Students will get a chance to study films, technologies, philosophies and ideas related to the manipulation of time as well as create their own art, videos and visual journal entries.
-Topics will include a wide variety of cinematic genres and motion picture technologies.
+Film, animation, and alternative film and video has been a stalwart of Bay Area culture from Muybridge to Silent Film, from Pixar to the Prelinger Archive.
+In this course we will explore the history of the moving image and its cultural impact in the San Francisco Bay Area, as well as create our own imaginative responses to the ideas and concepts in the course.
+Students will get a chance to study films, technologies, philosophies and ideas related to the manipulation of time, as well as create their own art, videos and visual journal entries.
+Topics include a wide variety of cinematic genres and motion picture technologies.
 Students will learn interdisciplinary skills related to their own independent filmmaking in tandem with film and cultural studies.
-Students will be expected to make connections with larger social, political and cultural forces and be interested in independently creating artworks, visual journal entries and film and animation.
+Students will be expected to make connections with larger social, political and cultural forces, and be interested in independently creating artworks, visual journal entries, and film and animation.

-During our face-to-face sessions we may be meeting filmmakers, exploring museums, cinemas, archives, film festivals and places of cinematic industry in the prolific bay area arts culture.
+During our four to five face-to-face sessions we may be meeting filmmakers, exploring museums, cinemas, archives, film festivals and places of cinematic industry in the prolific Bay Area arts culture.
 Tea and discussion will follow.
-Students will need access to a digital still camera and be able to upload images to the internet.
-Students will need to have some knowledge of video editing and have access to basic video editing software, a digital video camera/tripod combination and will need access to basic art supplies.
+Students will need access to a digital still camera and be able to upload images to the web.
+Students will need to have some knowledge of video editing and have access to basic video editing software, a digital video camera/tripod combination, and will need access to basic art supplies*.

 *Some supplies will be provided.